clinic-management-gt/frontend-v1/README.md

 The `Dockerfile` contains the necessary instructions to build the frontend image:

-- Installs dependencies
-- Builds the project with Vite
-- Serves the files using Nginx
+Step-by-step explanation:

+1. **Use Node.js Alpine image** as the base for building the app.
+2. **Set the working directory** to `/app`.
+3. **Copy the project files** into the container.
+4. **Install dependencies** and build the frontend with Vite.
+5. **Use Nginx** as the production web server.
+6. **Copy the built files** from the build stage into Nginx's default HTML directory.
+7. **Expose port 80** for HTTP access.

 ---

 ### 🐳 docker-compose.yml

-The `docker-compose.yml` file is used to start the frontend container, connecting it to the `clinica-network`:
+The `docker-compose.yml` file is used to start the frontend container, connecting it to the `clinica-network` or the newtork name you wanna use, just make sure you use the same network name in the backend and frontend:

 ```yaml
 services: